This documentation is available as Markdown for AI agents and LLMs. See the full Markdown index or append .md to any documentation URL.

 Edit page

-Learn how prebuilt Expo Modules reduce native build times on Android and iOS.
+Learn how precompiled Expo Modules reduce native build times on Android and iOS.

 Native build times can slow down your development workflow.
-Expo provides prebuilt versions of its most complex modules so your project links pre-compiled binaries instead of recompiling them from source on every build.
-On Android, those binaries ship as .aar files linked through Gradle; on iOS, they ship as XCFrameworks linked through CocoaPods.
-Both are bundled into the regular Expo npm packages, and packages that aren't yet precompiled fall back to building from source automatically — precompiled and source-built modules coexist in the same project.
+Expo provides precompiled versions of its most complex modules so your project links precompiled binaries instead of recompiling them from source on every build.
+On Android, those binaries ship as .aar files linked through Gradle.
+On iOS, they ship as XCFrameworks linked through CocoaPods.
+Both are bundled into the regular Expo npm packages and packages that aren't yet precompiled fall back to building from source automatically — precompiled and source-built modules coexist in the same project.

-Most projects don't need to do anything — prebuilt Expo Modules are enabled automatically in new and existing projects with a supported SDK version.
+Most projects don't need to do anything — precompiled Expo Modules are enabled automatically in new and existing projects with a supported SDK version.

 • Android: Enabled by default since SDK 53.

-• iOS: enabled by default in SDK 56+.
+• iOS: enabled by default in SDK 56 and later.
 In SDK 55, enabled by default only on EAS Build — set EXPO_USE_PRECOMPILED_MODULES=1 in your shell to opt in for local builds.

 Disabling on iOS